 Mosel, most of the wines are fruity and with residual sugar.
 And Rheingau, it’s kind of off-dry.
 And in Pfalz, it’s mainly dry.
 The valleys of the Mosel River and its tributaries comprise Germany’s most picturesque and iconic wine region.
-Mosel is the most picturesque part of Germany because it’s very steep slopes.
+Mosel is the most picturesque part of Germany because of its very steep slopes.
 And it’s very hard work that winemakers do to cultivate these very steep vineyards.

 Rheingau – Riesling Since the 1400s

 Between the cities of Mainz and Wiesbaden, the north-flowing Rhine River takes a 30-kilometer westward turn.
 The south-facing vineyards along this stretch have been growing Riesling since the 1400s.
 There in the Rheingau, the first appearance of Spätlese is credited to Schloss Johannisberg in 1775.
 Today, the Rheingau continues to make long-lived sweet wines.
 But top vineyards there are even more renowned for dry wines.
-The Rheingau is the smallest of the three regions with a little bit more than 3,000 hectares, but it’s the area of the highest percentage of Riesling growing.
+The Rheingau is the smallest of the three regions, with a little bit more than 3,000 hectares, but it’s the area with the highest percentage of Riesling growing.
 Rheingau is very easy.
 They have Riesling, 95%.
 And then, they have a little bit of Pinot Blanc.

-And then, they go into the red wine.
+And then they go into the red wine.
 They have some Spätburgunder, Pinot Noir.
 And that’s about it.
 The Rheingau wines are very well-known for their slightly salty and flinty minerality.
-Rheingau Riesling wines are always described as elegant, fresh, crisp, nice acidity, the good backbone of acidity, but also quite balanced because they have a lot of extract coming from the soil into their wines.
+Rheingau Riesling wines are always described as elegant, fresh, and crisp, with nice acidity, the good backbone of acidity, but also quite balanced because they have a lot of extract coming from the soil into their wines.

 Southern Pfalz – Share the Viticultural History with Alsace

 In the southern Pfalz, you find a larger variety of grapes than in the north.
 This is where they share a viticultural history with Alsace.
-Here, you can find the entire Pinot family: Pinot Blanc, Pinot Gris, Pinot Noir.
+Here, you can find the entire Pinot family: Pinot Blanc, Pinot Gris, and Pinot Noir.
 You can also find other grape varieties: Gewürztraminer, Muscat.

 Riesling is indeed just the beginning of what Germany has to offer.
 German winemakers are optimistic as they look ahead, confident in the uniqueness of their country’s terroir, climate, and grapes.
 I think the future will be bright.
 Riesling cannot be grown in too many parts of the world because Riesling always claims a special climate, cool climate, and special soil.

 They have never had so many good winemakers – young, well-trained winemakers – as they do now.
 I believe that there will be even better quality in the future.
-Germany’s winemaking identity has evolved, from ancient origin to widespread notoriety, to diminished fame in the 20th century.
-Today, however, as wine lovers enthusiastically rediscover the best German wines, and realize that they aren’t all sweet, the future looks promising.
+Germany’s winemaking identity has evolved from ancient origin to widespread notoriety to diminished fame in the 20th century.
+Today, however, as wine lovers enthusiastically rediscover the best German wines and realize that they aren’t all sweet, the future looks promising.